March 23

 89 miles hiked

-I wake just after midnight, yank open my sleeping bag, run out of the cave and find a spot to dig a cathole about ten seconds before I would have shit myself.
-Why did I drink those three liters of alkaline water, I think, as my gut cramps and the dogs next door go wild with their barking.
-I’d read other hikers’ blogs, I knew what would happen.
+I wake at midnight.
+Fuck.
+Fuck!!!
+I yank open the zipper on my sleeping bag, run barefoot out of the cave into the black, wailing night and scratch a cathole in the sand at the last possible second.
+Why did I drink those three liters of alkaline water, I think, as my guts cramp and the dogs at the ranch next door go wild with their barking.
+I’d read other hikers’ blogs, I knew what would happen if I drank that dang alkaline water.
 Why why why.
-Afterwards I crawl back in my sleeping bag and lay there for a moment before realizing this storm isn’t over yet.
-I walk back out into the cold howling wind, around the moutain to the bathroom building, and find myself a warm stall where I can sit on the toilet and just chill.
-I stay there until after one a.m.
-On the plus side, I get all of my photo editing done.
+After I’m exhausted and empty I crawl back in my sleeping bag and lay there in the silent cave for a moment before- fuck!
+It hits me again.
+I fight my way back into the wind, walk around the mountain to the campground with its bathroom building, and find myself a warm stall where I can sit on the toilet and just chill.
+I stay sitting on this toilet until after one a.m.
+On the plus side, since I brought my phone, I get all of my photo editing done.

-When I wake in the morning I feel like absolute shit.
+When I wake in the morning I feel like absolute hell.
+Like I’ve been run over and dug up from a riverbed.
 And the weather is still cold and stormy- they say it snowed higher up in the mountains.
 We have a slow morning doing our resupplies and by the time we hike out of Needles outpost it’s nearly noon.
 Two miles up a winding wash in deep sand and I realize that I just.
 Cannot.
 Fucking hike.
 Today.
 Dan is nice about this.
 Dan is always really nice.
-He’s probably the chillest person I’ve ever met.
-I am so grateful for him.
-Always saying nice things and putting his hand on my back.
-I find him to be massively comforting.
+He’s one of the kindest people I’ve ever met.
+I am so grateful for him, today.
 We sit in the dirt going over our options- I can find a place to lie down for a few hours, and then we can start hiking again.
 We can go back to the cave at Needles and spend another night.
 We can hitch to Moab.

 Really, I just want to be warm.
 Warm and close to a toilet.
 My van is in Moab, I can be warm in there.
 Moab has toilets.

 Hitching to Moab takes a really long time.
 It’s 5 p.m. by the time we reach my van.
-All is better, though, once I’ve consumed a massive plate of nachos sans cheese, and Dan a burrito, at a taco place.
+All is better, though, once I’ve consumed a massive plate of nachos, and Dan a burrito, at a taco place.
+That oughta stop me up.
 Then errands, laundry and the gear store, where I find a shirt that hopefully won’t get stiff with salt and chafe my back like my white desert shirt.
 We find a quiet place to park that is also magically near a bathroom.
 And then, rest.
 Finally.

 Photos on instagram